Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Results

 A slower migration of the dust bump also affects the efficiency of dust-to-planetesimal conversion.
-The panels (a) and (b) of figure~\ref{fig:plts_eff_all} show the cumulative planetesimal formation efficiency, $M_{\rm plts}(t)/M_{\rm d,in}(t)$, from Models~1 and~2, respectively.
+Panels (a) and (b) of figure~\ref{fig:plts_eff_all} show the cumulative planetesimal formation efficiency, $M_{\rm plts}(t)/M_{\rm d,in}(t)$, from Models~1 and~2, respectively.
 We see that the cumulative planetesimal formation efficiency is higher in Model~2.
-Because our model fixes the timescale of planetesimal formation to a constant value of $T_{\rm K}/\zeta$ (see equation~\eqref{eq:plts}), a slower dust bump migration results in a larger mass of planetesimals being formed.
+Because we adopt the same value of $\zeta$ in all models, the local planetesimal formation timescale $T_{\rm K}/\zeta$ is the same at a given radius across the models (see equation~\eqref{eq:plts}).
+Therefore, a more slowly migrating dust bump remains longer at each radius, allowing a larger planetesimal mass to form.
 This explains why a model with smaller $v_{\rm frag}$ results in more efficient planetesimal formation.
 We discuss this in more detail in section~\ref{sec:eff_analytic}.

+We note that a secondary dust bump also develops during each MRI activation cycle in Model~2, as shown in panel (b) of figure~\ref{fig:d2g_all}.
+For example, in the cycle beginning at $t\approx100~{\rm kyr}$, the secondary bump migrates from approximately $2~{\rm au}$ to $0.3~{\rm au}$ over $t\approx100$--$150~{\rm kyr}$.
+The secondary bump arises from a density perturbation at a smaller radius and can also trigger planetesimal formation.

+Nevertheless, the overall MRI cycle period, the location and width of the planetesimal-forming region, and the planetesimal formation efficiency are primarily governed by the main dust bump formed near $r_{\rm MRI,out}$.
+The cycles at $t\approx100$--$250~{\rm kyr}$ and $250$--$400~{\rm kyr}$ exhibit similar periods and radial extents.
+We therefore consider the repeated formation and inward migration of the main dust bump to have reached a quasi-periodic state.
+At later times, however, radial drift depletes dust in the outer disk.
+Consequently, in the final cycle beginning at $t\approx400~{\rm kyr}$, the reduced dust surface density limits the maximum radial extent of the MRI-active region to approximately $2~{\rm au}$, making this cycle less extended than the previous cycle.

+We calculate the Stokes number using equation~\eqref{eq:St}, accounting for both the Epstein and Stokes drag regimes.
+In Models~1 and 3, which have relatively large values of $v_{\rm frag}$, dust particles grow to sizes of several to approximately $10~{\rm cm}$ in the planetesimal-forming region during the MRI-inactive phase and enter the Stokes drag regime.
+However, as discussed above, the Stokes number in the region of interest is regulated by the fragmentation limit, and therefore the transition between the drag regimes does not significantly affect dust transport.
+Although the change in the drag law affects the physical particle size and can thereby modify the opacity, the resulting change in particle size is only by a factor of a few and is therefore unlikely to significantly alter our main results.